LeXofLeviafan/personal-bookmarks/README.md

 #### Backups

-If you don't want to lose all of your data by accident (which *shouldn't* happend but who knows?), you can set up database backups.
+If you don't want to lose all of your data by accident (which *shouldn't* happen but who knows?), you can set up database backups.
 To do so, you'll need to open the [Firebase WebUI](https://console.firebase.google.com), open Service Accounts in project settings, and download a private key token from Firebase SDK section (save it as `firebase-token.json`).
 Take note that if you lose the token file, you'll have to generate a new one.